• Home

 He said such criticisms “just don’t make sense,” while acknowledging the structure of the macro economy is constantly changing.

-For example, the COVID pandemic was the first of its kind in a century, as was Trump’s tariffs, creating great uncertainty.
+For example, the COVID pandemic was the first of its kind in a century, as were Trump’s tariffs, creating great uncertainty.
 Powell also maintained that when it comes to technological developments that raise potential output, such as AI, “we’re all over that.”

 “We’re very clear-eyed about the possibility that this higher productivity may persist, and also that it may not,” Powell added.
 “No one’s sitting here unaware of the possibility of higher productivity.”

 “That’s all in our models,” Powell said.
-“I mean if it’s just a question of using better models, bring them on.
+“I mean, if it’s just a question of using better models, bring them on.
 Where are they?
 We’ll take them.
 We certainly are in contact with anybody who does economic modeling, and we’re always looking to do better.”

 For now, Warsh still needs to be confirmed by the Senate to become the next Fed chair when Powell’s term expires in May.
 And it’s not certain if or when Warsh will get a hearing, as a key Republican senator has threatened to block any of Trump’s Fed nominees until the Justice Department’s criminal probe into Powell is resolved.

-On Friday, Sen. Thom Tillis (R-N.C.) called Warsh a qualified candidate with a deep understanding of monetary policy, but vowed to continue blocking any nominees and said protecting the Fed’s independence is non-negotiable.
+On Friday, Sen. Thom Tillis (R-N.C.) called Warsh a qualified candidate with a deep understanding of monetary policy, but vowed to continue blocking any nominees and said protecting the Fed’s independence is nonnegotiable.

-“My position has not changed: I will oppose the confirmation of any Federal Reserve nominee, including for the position of Chairman, until the DOJ’s inquiry into Chairman Powell is fully and transparently resolved,” he posted on X.
+“My position has not changed: I will oppose the confirmation of any Federal Reserve nominee, including for the position of chairman, until the DOJ’s inquiry into Chairman Powell is fully and transparently resolved,” he posted on X.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.